echods/Roles/README.md

 # Echods Roles

+Laravel based roles for Laravel 6+.

 ## Installing the package

 ```
 composer require echods/roles
 ```

-Laravel based roles for Laravel 5.6+ not tested for Laravel 6 yet.
+## For Laravel < 5.8

+For Laravel version less than 5.8 please use tag branch 0.9.8

 ## Publish config file